 Constantine's blood is also tainted with demon blood, which gives an extended longevity (slowing his aging process but not stopping it) as well as a slight enhanced healing ability.
 It has also proved helpful when it came to fighting vampires (a sort of "bitter taste" defense).

 Constantine is also famous for being a magical adept with his utilization of magic spells and sometimes potions.
 Some examples of the magic John has used are Divination, Demon Summoning, Cursing, Golemancy, Occlumency, Necromancy, Vivimancy, Illusion, and various stage magic tricks like hypnosis, sleight of hand, and escapology.
+John has also shown the ability to resurrect himself in Hellblazer: Pandemonium where he was killed and later came back by leaving the afterlife.
+He also showed the ability to resurrect himself in the Hellblazer Rebirth.

 While not enjoying the use of firearms, he is a talented marksman, and owns a .357 Magnum, which he has used on occasion.
 Though he relies on his supernatural powers and holy magic.